persteenolsen/pso-gatsby-blog-cms-two/README.md

-A MD Blog in Gatsby
+A MD Blog in Gatsby using mdx

 - The gatsby hello world starter was used for creating this blog with Markdown Posts
 - Tags are added with optimized styles